 - Add the dalia and oats to the above mix and roast it for 2-3 minutes.

-- Let it cool for 5 minutes.
+- Mix and it Let it cool for 5 minutes.

-- Keep it aside for 20-30 minutes.
+- Keep it aside for 10-15 minutes.
 The dalia and oats will soak the water.
 One can add more water if required.
 The batter should not be runny, just of dropping consistency.

-Keep the water to boil.
+- Switch on the stove and allow the water to boil.

 - In the meantime, grease the idli mould with a bit of oil.
 A drop of oil per mould is sufficient.